mcretu/Getting-and-Cleaning-Data-Project1/CodeBook.md

 # Code Book

-##Initial data
+##Initial data:

 Data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-##Actions
+Data for the project:
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+##Actions:

+1.Download and unzip the file.

+2.Read data from the files from 'test' and 'train' folders into the variables:

+	activityTestData, activityTrainData (from 'Y*.txt' files)
+	subjectTestData, subjectTrainData (from 'subject*.txt' files)
+	featuresTestData, featuresTrainData (from 'X*.txt' files)

+3.Merged the rows from test and training sets into the variables:

+	activityData
+	subjectData
+	featuresData

+4.Set the names for columns "Activity" and "Subject".
+Read the features names from file 'features.txt' and set the names for the rest of the columns.

+5.Merged first the columns from subjectData and activityData, next merged the columns from features data with the above result.

+6.Take only names of the features containing 'mean' or 'std' and subset the data on the above selected names into variable subData1.

+7.Read descriptive activity names from file 'activity_labels.txt' into activityNames variable and assigned to Activity: "WALKING" for 1, "WALKING_UPSTAIRS" for 2, etc.

+8. Appropriately label the features with descriptive variable names by replacing "t" with "time",
+"f" with "frequency",
+"Acc" with "Accelerometer",
+"Gyro" with "Gyroscope",
+"Mag" with "Magnitude",
+"BodyBody" with "Body".

+9. Calculate the average (mean) and saved the result into variable subData2.

+10. Ordered subData2 and used write.table to save the data to a file called 'tidy_data.txt'.

 ##Output file tidy_data.txt:

 ###Identifiers